 Welcome to our Information and

-AQUIND Interconnector is a proposed High Voltage Direct Current (‘HVDC’) subsea and underground electric power transmission link between the south of England and Normandy in France.
+AQUIND Limited (‘AQUIND’) is developing proposals to build a new High Voltage Direct Current (‘HVDC’) marine and underground electric power transmission link between the south of England and Normandy in France – AQUIND Interconnector.

-AQUIND Interconnector will make a significant contribution to improving GB’s security of electricity supply and achieving greater affordability by improving competition, making the GB energy market more efficient and enabling greater energy flexibility.
-This should ultimately benefit consumers via increased access to lower prices due to competitive pressures on domestic energy generators.
+It will make a significant contribution to improving Great Britain’s security of electricity supply and achieving greater affordability by improving competition, making Great Britain’s energy market more efficient and enabling greater energy flexibility.

 AQUIND is committed to consulting with the local community, affected landowners and relevant stakeholders in order to achieve the best possible scheme, with the input of all parties.